 There was a certain amount of money I needed to complete my pending investments in the upcoming years, but being unemployed, my savings were not fitting.

-It might sound unbelievable, but the truth is, as soon as the next instalment would come around the corner and my account was depleted, I received the financial support I needed through different means, such as a gift, older investment maturing or returns from tax.
+It might sound unbelievable, but the truth is, as soon as the next installment would come around the corner and my account was depleted, I received the financial support I needed through different means, such as a gift, an older investment maturing, or returns from tax.

 #2 – You get to choose your story.

-At first, I used to try to invoke sympathy by saying that I was fed up of my job and that it wasn’t my thing, and this and that… but later I realised, I was only trying to seek approval and second-guessing myself every time gave me that look of disappointment.
+At first, I used to try to invoke sympathy by saying that I was fed up with my job and that it wasn’t my thing, and this and that… but later I realized, I was only trying to seek approval and second-guessing myself every time gave me that look of disappointment.

 My story is as simple as this, now.
 I’m transitioning into a more fulfilling role.
 And in the process, I’m building my presence as a writer.